kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 Use of Encrypted SNI will stick out more, because version number is an unobfuscated field that exists at the front of the packet.

+## No Support for Split Mode

+Under the design discussed in this document, it is impossible to use an unmodified QUIC server as a backend server in "Split Mode" ([TLS-ESNI];
+section 3) due to the following two reasons:

+* Access to initial_auth_secret is required for generating and validating Initial packets.
+However, the backend server, not knowing the ESNI private key, cannot calculate the secret.

+* The client-facing server cannot continue forwarding packets to the correct destination when there is a change in Connection ID mid-connection.

+To address the issues, we might consider specifying a protocol that will be used between the client-facing server and the backend server for communicating the initial_auth_secret and the spare Connection IDs.
+Note that such protocol can be lightweight, assuming the communication between the two servers will be over a virtual private network.
+Such assumption can be made because the backend server cannot operate QUIC without access to the source address-port tuple of the packets that the client has sent.

 # Security Considerations

 TBD